What are the benefits of deep tissue massage?

 What is deep tissue massage VS Swedish massage?

-Before going for deep tissue therapy, you should compare it with other types of massages to understand what it is.
+Before undergoing deep tissue therapy, you should compare it with other types of massage to understand what it is.
 Swedish massage and deep tissue massage are different kinds of therapies.
 Both involve the same strokes but differ in the amount of pressure and have other uses.
 Here are some of the significant differences between Swedish and deep tissue massage:

 Pressure

-Swedish massage is a gentle treatment that involves the least tension compared to deep tissue.
+Swedish massage is a gentle treatment that involves less tension than deep tissue.
 Both kinds of massage involve using fingers and palms to manipulate and knead the tissues, but forearms and elbows are also used to apply more pressure during DTM.

 Intended use